Downtown Seattle: Landmarks

 Downtown Seattle's Columbia Center has 76 floors, a greater number than any other building west of the Mississippi River (although there are taller buildings in Texas and California).
 Smith Tower, in the Pioneer Square area, once held the title of tallest American building west of the Mississippi.
 Other notable buildings are the 1201 Third Avenue (formerly the Washington Mutual Tower), Two Union Square, Nordstrom's flagship store, Benaroya Hall, the Seattle Central Library designed by Rem Koolhaas, and the main building of the Seattle Art Museum (built 1991, expanded 2007), the main facade of which was designed by Robert Venturi.
 Downtown parks include Westlake Park, Freeway Park, and Victor Steinbrueck Park.
 The Olympic Sculpture Park was completed on the Belltown waterfront in January 2007.
 Downtown is also home to the landmark Pike Place Market, the oldest continually operating farmers' market in the United States and the core of activity in the area.

+The neighborhood had dozens of street clocks in the early 20th century to advertise businesses; by 1950, only 24 were left in the entire city.
+As of 2024, downtown has four remaining street clocks.

 History

 After abandoning "New York Alki", the Denny Party moved across the then-named Duwamish Bay in April 1852 to a low level marsh situated with a safe deep water harbor, located roughly in the city's Pioneer Square district.
 They named this new frontier "Duwamps".
-In the late 1850s, present day Downtown Seattle became the main residential outskirts of the city.
+In the late 1850s, present day downtown Seattle became the main residential outskirts of the city.
 After the Great Seattle Fire, the business district was moved to the area.
 Several of the city's hills around downtown were regraded starting around 1876.

 Expansion

 With about 65,000 people living in Seattle's core neighborhoods as of 2015, the downtown area's population is growing.
 Downtown saw a 10 percent increase in the number of occupied housing units and an 8 percent increase in population between 2010 and 2014, outpacing growth in the city as a whole.
 As of the end of 2014, there were 32 apartment and 2 condominium projects under construction, representing over 5,000 units.

 In 1989, building heights in Downtown and adjoining Seattle suburbs were tightly restricted following a voter initiative.
 These restrictions were dramatically loosened in 2006, leading to the increase in high-rise construction.
 This policy change has divided commentators between those who support the increased density and those who criticize it as "Manhattanization."

 As of 2018, Downtown Seattle has 82,000 residents and 300,000 jobs, including 48,000 added since 2010 in the Denny Triangle area.
 The downtown area has 71 e6sqft of office space, representing 79 percent of citywide inventory and 55 percent of commercial properties in the city.
 Office construction continues apace in Downtown Seattle, with 6.4 e6sqft planned to open in 2019, along with 161 projects.

+As of 2024, Downtown Seattle's residential population reached 108,488 residents, representing a 78 percent increase since 2010.